dezeroku/serverless-scheduler/README.md

 It's up to the user to define if the consumer should use SQS as a "buffer" before consuming the event by Lambda or not.
 In practice the consumer doesn't even have to be a Lambda function, although it's recommended for keeping the whole model serverless.

+Installed plugins have access to the `common` layer (via the ARN provided), but they don't have access to `plugins` layer.
+The reasoning here is that a scope of a plugin should be completely covered by the single plugin.

 ## TODO

 1. Get JobType and job's class definition directly from the plugin, instead of from the `common` package.